hitchdev/hitchstory/docs/why-not/unit-test.md

 * A device driver
 * A simple javascript widget

-## Low level testing of algorithmic code
+## The unsuitability of low level testing of algorithmic code

 Low level testing of algorithmic code looks a little like this example testing an 'incrementor' from the py.test home page:

 ```python
 def test_answer():